22nd March 2016

 12th March 2016

-In our last blog post, we promised you an update on the work to our main entrance steps.
+In our last blog post, we promised you an update on the work on our main entrance steps.
 So, in an effort not to disappoint, here it is.
-As Monday morning dawned another bunch of Men in Boots (MIBs) duly turned up to do their funky thang.
+As Monday morning dawned, another bunch of Men in Boots (MIBs) duly turned up to do their funky thang.
 Given that we’ve had more MIBs now than you can shake a stick at, we’re somewhat reticent to number these ones, so let’s just call them The Brickies.

 It could be suggested that we’d tasked them with creating a silk purse out of a sow’s ear, as we’d already had to half demolish the steps to allow the previous MIBs access the rear of the property.
-Still, they seem to have managed to make a good fist of things so far as you can see.
+Still, they seem to have managed to make a good fist of things so far, as you can see.

-And The Next Contestant Please
+And The Next Contestant, Please

 2nd March 2016

-This month’s volunteers are a couple from Oz and a chap from Chicago, whose ability to pack all their belonging into a large rucksack never fails to astound.
+This month’s volunteers are a couple from Oz, and a chap from Chicago, whose ability to pack all their belonging into a large rucksack never fails to astound.

-We’ve had guests stay at the B&B in the past, apparently staying for just one night, who turned up with more luggage than was used to test Terminal 5’s luggage system just before it opened – and we all know how that ended!.
+We’ve had guests stay at the B&B in the past, apparently staying for just one night, who turned up with more luggage than was used to test Terminal 5’s luggage system just before it opened – and we all know how that ended!

 The most recent task we challenged them with was to board out our loft.
 It’s not that there were no boards previously, it’s just that they weren’t screwed down and were placed strategically enough to provide sufficient confidence that you thought you wouldn’t fall through into a bedroom below, but actually putting you in great danger of doing so every time you went up there.

-Like any Englishman’s loft, this one is full of extremely important stuff that we’d moved from our previous house’s loft and will probably be moved to our next home and ensconced in the loft there, such is the importance of our continued ownership of a load of stuff we haven’t used in the last 20 years.
+Like any Englishman’s loft, this one is full of extremely important stuff that we’d moved from our previous house’s loft and will probably be moved to our next home and ensconced in the loft there; such is the importance of our continued ownership of a load of stuff we haven’t used in the last 20 years.
 Still, we now have a nicely boarded loft, enabling us to move the stuff we’ve been storing in our workshop for the last 18 months (and not using) into the house, where it will continue not to be used.

 Outside the house, we’ve seen the arrival of the MIB3s.
-These new guys, from Evans Paving have been employed to put our upper drive back to the state it was before all things slippy slidey.
+These new guys from Evans Paving, have been employed to put our upper drive back to the state it was before all things slippy slidey.